armonjohnson/ec2-monitoring-auto-remediation/README.md

 Monitoring was validated, not assumed

-This is real signal, not hypothetical configuration
+This is real operational data

 4️⃣ Automated Remediation with AWS Lambda